Are Fermented Foods Good Or Bad For You? Find Out NOW

 Do you love idlis, dosa, dhoklas, sauerkraut, kimchi, kefir, kombucha, and other fermented foods as much as we do?
 Being gut health enthusiasts, we recommend most clients embrace the goodness of fermented foods.

-Several people today question whether fermented foods are good or bad for our health.
+Several people today question: Is fermented food good or bad for our health?
 Some even complain of bloating, flatulence, indigestion, and acidity after eating fermented foods.
+Many of these doubts stem from not understanding the deep connection between fermented food and gut health.

 Most of us grew up eating and relishing fermented preparations.
 For decades, the people of South India have had a staple diet comprising mainly of them.
 Many are now moving away from this beautiful diet and adopting eating habits that are not even remotely staple to their geography.